bhojpur/ehr/README.md

-# ehr
+# Bhojpur EHR - Electronic Health Record

-The Bhojpur EHR is a software-as-a-service product used as an Electronic Health Record management engine based on Bhojpur.NET Platform for application delivery.
+The `Bhojpur EHR` is an electronic health record management engine applied within the [Bhojpur.NET Platform](https://github.com/bhojpur/platform/) for delivery of distributed `applications` or `services`.